Single-shot: Winchester

 In 2005, Winchester re-marketed their legendary Model 1885 Single Shot Rifle, under their Limited Series category.
 The modern calibers of .17 were offered in a Low-Wall design, and the .243 Winchester and .30-06 Springfield were of the High-Wall design.
 The most faithful of the reproductions are the Traditional Hunter Limited Series Model 1885 Single Shots, as they have the original style steel crescent butt plates, and folding steel tang rear sights, with full-length octagon barrels.
 The Traditional Hunters are chambered in the 19th-century calibers of .45-90 Sharps, .45-70 Government, .405 Winchester, and .38-55 Winchester.
 Test firing of some of these Winchesters showed that they are high quality in construction, using the latest technology and modern steel, they are stronger and safer than their 19th-century predecessors, and accuracy from their factory (non-custom) barrels were exceptionally good; especially at 200 yd.

 Sharps

 Sharps rifles were a staple of the buffalo hunters in the late 19th century.
 Recently, they have had a resurgence in popularity for hunting large game as well as historical firearms events and black-powder cartridge (BPCR) competitions.
 Much of the current popularity is due to the film Quigley Down Under that featured a Sharps Model 1874 rifle.
 The popularity of Cowboy action shooting has also affected the availability of single-shot rifles, with many replicas of the old black-powder rifles, particularly the Sharps, now being available.

 Barrett M99

 The Barrett M99 is a single-shot, bolt-action, bullpup sniper rifle.
-It is chambered in .50 BMG, and .416 Barrett round that has 0.5 MOA accuracy at ranges that far exceed one mile.
+It is chambered in both .50 BMG, and .416 Barrett, a round that has 0.5 MOA accuracy at ranges that greatly exceed one mile.